 Conditional Properties

-Conditional properties are configured through the Basic update type.
-This functionality allows administrators to define specific field values that will be automatically applied when predefined conditions are met.
+Conditional properties are configured through the Basic conditions type.
+This functionality allows administrators to define specific field properties that will be automatically applied when predefined conditions are met.

 Visible